Elhadjbarrie/software-modeling-map-application/README.md

 ---

+## Testing

+The project includes a set of unit and functional tests developed using **JUnit 5**.
+These tests were implemented as part of an academic laboratory (TP2) and aim to validate the core behaviors of the system.

+The test suite covers in particular:
+- Zoom and translation commands
+- Undo / Redo mechanisms managed by the command history
+- Copy and paste of visualization parameters
+- Saving and loading of a perspective state

+The presence of these tests ensures that the implementation is consistent with the designed architecture and that key user interactions behave as expected.

 ## Conclusion

 This project demonstrates a rigorous application of object-oriented modeling principles, design patterns, and architectural best practices.
 The resulting system is modular, extensible, and well-aligned with the requirements of professional software engineering and advanced academic work.

+The inclusion of a dedicated test suite further strengthens the reliability of the implementation by validating key user interactions and behavioral scenarios.
+This combination of design, implementation, and testing reflects a methodical and disciplined software engineering approach.

 The architecture naturally supports future extensions such as additional view types, new commands, enhanced persistence strategies, and improved user